Feyerabend/bb/workbook/projects/ch04/os/OSMEM.md

 4. Implement malloc (First-Fit Allocation)

 To allocate memory, traverse the free list and find the first free block with sufficient size.
-Split the block if it’s larger than requested, creating a new free block after the allocated part.
+Split the block if it's larger than requested, creating a new free block after the allocated part.

 ```c
 void *malloc(uint32_t size) {